 How to shred Brussels sprouts

-You can buy pre-shaved (shredded) Brussel sprouts, but nothing beats freshly shaved Brussels.
+You can buy pre-shaved (shredded) brussel sprouts, but nothing beats them freshly shaved.
 This way will also allow you to leave some chunkier pieces for added texture.

 I prefer to shred them by hand, with nothing more than a sharp knife and a cutting board.
 To save time, you can toss them into a food processor.

-Wash the Brussel sprouts and remove the outer leaves if bruised or tough.
-Hold the Brussel sprout lengthwise, and slice it down the middle.
+Step 1.
+Wash the brussel sprouts and remove the outer leaves if bruised or tough.
+Hold the brussel sprout lengthwise, and slice it down the middle.

-Take each half (cut side down), and with a sharp knife begin slicing it thinly from the outside toward the middle (stem).
+Step 2.
+Take each half (cut side down), and with a sharp knife, begin slicing it thinly from the outside toward the middle (stem).

 Full instructions are listed in the recipe card, but you can check out this quick guide to help you get started.

 Step 2.
-Add the shredded Brussels, and saute until wilted.
-Add the remaining ingredients (minus the thyme), and saute until golden brown and crispy in some spots.
+Add the shredded sprouts, and sauté until wilted.
+Add the remaining ingredients (minus the thyme), and sauté until golden brown and crispy.

 Step 3.
 If adding the eggs, make 3-4 holes in the skillet, by moving the hash to one side.